stevenoh93/Battleship/README.md

-Board game Battleship for ECE462 Final project
+An interactive version of the classic board game Battleship using WebGL